ngarcia610/ngarcia610.github.io/content/drafts/20230910-KKterraform.md

 Configuration Management Tools:

-- Ansible
-- Puppet
-- Saltstack
 - Features:
   - Designed to install and manage software
   - Maintains standard structure
   - Version control
   - Idempotent
+- Examples: Ansible, Puppet, Saltstack

 Server Templating Tools

-- Docker
-- Packer
-- Vagrant
 - Features:
   - Pre installed software and dependencies
   - VM or docker images
   - Immutable infrastructure
+- Examples: Docker, Packer, Vagrant

 Provisioning Tools

-- Terraform
-- Cloudformation
 - Features:
   - Deploy immutable infrastructure resources
   - Servers, db, network components, etc.
   - Multiple providers
+- Examples: Terraform, Cloudformation

-Note: Although configuration management tools like ansible can deploy infrastructure, it uses a procedural approach instead of a declarative one.
+Although configuration management tools like ansible can deploy infrastructure, it uses a procedural approach instead of a declarative one.

 This means that if you have a script that creates 2 vms: Ansible will create 4 if run twice, while Terraform only creates 2.

 Installing Terraform